Seattle Liberation Front: Affiliation with Weather Underground

 The relationship between the Weather Underground and the Seattle Liberation Front remains somewhat ambiguous.
 Both groups shared many of the same political viewpoints, where they participated in protests and demonstrations, and there was overlap in membership.
 The violent, confrontational style of protest at events sponsored by SLF was identical with that of the SDS Weatherman faction before the latter went underground at the end of 1969.
 There were no official ties between the Seattle Liberation Front and the Weather Underground.
 Chip Marshall was one of the leading members of the Seattle Liberation Front.
 In an interview with Time magazine in 1980, Marshall commented on the takeover of the SDS by Weatherman, a violent radical left faction.
 He said Weatherman had established cultural standards to which members were to adhere.
 Marshall did not agree with destroying monogamy, cutting family ties, and devaluing personal relationships.
 SLF founder Michael Lerner was never known to be affiliated with the Weather Underground or to endorse its strategy of bombing and arson.

+Sabot (newspaper)

+Sabot was a brief-lived underground newspaper published by the Seattle Liberation Front from September 11, 1970 to January 13, 1971.
+Sixteen weekly issues were published in all.
+The paper was started as a replacement for the Seattle Helix which had published its last issue in June 1970.
+As with its predecessor, Sabot was from the beginning torn by political dissension within the radical political collective, centering on an internal struggle with feminists over issues of male chauvinism and editorial control and direction.
+After a few months the divided staff was no longer able to get an issue out and the newspaper quit publishing.

+Contributors during its brief run included local underground cartoonist Shary Flenniken and radical feminist Susan Stern, who later published a candid and revealing memoir of her experiences, With the Weathermen, prior to her death in 1976.
+Several former Sabot staff members later formed the Weatherman-influenced "George Jackson Brigade" collective in the greater Seattle area which ended in a bank robbery and shoot-out in Tukwila, Washington that killed former staffer Bruce Seidel and resulted in the capture of remaining members of the collective.